From AI for Science to Agentic Science: A Survey on Autonomous Scientific Discovery: Agentic Materials Science Research

 Similarly, \textbf{ChemGraph} \cite{pham2025chemgraph} is an agentic framework designed to streamline computational chemistry workflows.
 It uses LLMs for task planning and reasoning, allowing users to perform complex calculations (e.g., geometry optimization, thermochemistry) via natural language.
 The framework intelligently decomposes complex tasks for smaller LLMs and integrates various simulation tools, from machine learning potentials to density functional theory (DFT), making advanced atomistic simulations more accessible.
 In the field of solid mechanics, \textbf{MechAgents} \cite{ni2024mechagents} uses a team of collaborating LLM agents to solve complex elasticity problems.
 The agents autonomously write, execute, and self-correct code to perform finite element analysis, handling various geometries, boundary conditions, and material laws.
 The collaborative "criticism" among agents enhances the reliability of the solutions.

 Beyond simulation, agents are also being applied to automate physical experiments. \textbf{AILA} (Artificially Intelligent Lab Assistant) \cite{mandal2024autonomous} is a framework that uses LLM-driven agents to automate atomic force microscopy (AFM).
 The work introduces AFMBench, a suite for evaluating agent performance across the scientific workflow, from experimental design to data analysis.
-The study found that multi-agent architectures outperform single agents and highlighted the need for rigorous benchmarking, as domain-specific knowledge (QA proficiency) did not directly translate to effective experimental control.
+The study found that multi-agent architectures outperform single agents and highlighted the need for rigorous benchmarking, as domain-specific knowledge (QA proficiency) did not directly translate to effective experimental control.The \textbf{AutoMat} \cite{yang2025automat} framework was developed as an agentic AI system that autonomously reconstructs atomic crystal structures and predicts material properties from high‑resolution microscopy images.
+Deployed as an end‑to‑end pipeline integrating denoising, physics‑guided template retrieval, symmetry‑constrained reconstruction, and ML‑based property prediction, it bridges experimental STEM imaging with atomistic simulation—achieving accurate, closed‑loop reasoning from microscopy to materials modeling.